 In a way, Dott is also the reason why my blog exists.
 In late 2013 Andy from LJC reached out to me, explaining that Dott suggested I write an article on mono and stereo Blue Note LPs for Andy’s blog (which I did).
-Realizing this would be a great opportunity to link readers with similar interests to a blog of my own, I started working on the framework for Deep Groove Mono immediately, and the site launched in time for the publishing of my article.
+Realizing this was a great opportunity to link readers to a blog of my own, I started working on the framework for Deep Groove Mono immediately and the site launched in time for the publishing of my article.

 Dott has always been passionate about the science of first pressings (he prefers the term “original pressings”), and his efforts have culminated in a series of ‘underground’ papers documenting those details for Blue Note, New Jazz, and Riverside (contact Dott directly for copies).
 I may disagree with his stricter use of the phrase “original pressing”, but there’s not much else I can argue about with this master of our hobby.